SashaDon/keyboard-layouts/alex_sofle/readme.md

 All switches Black Inks, were hand lubed and filmed by me, no stabs which is great because I hate stabs.
 Keycaps were some cheap caps from the site I ordered the kit from.

 Want to move to Dvorak full time on it, but since I have to use the russian layout alot I can't, but planning to to do in the future.

+Recieved November 8th 2021.
+Used it actively to July 14th 2022.
+(7 months)